prettydiff/biddle/readme.md

 (not written yet)
 Will delete a published application by name and remove the application from the published list.

-### windows
-Modifies the Windows path variable so that `tar` becomes globally available from the command line.
-This command only needs to be run once.

-    node biddle.js windows

 ## Dependencies

 * This application is written in JavaScript and requires [Node.js](https://nodejs.org/en/).
-* [7-Zip](http://www.7-zip.org/) is required for Windows users to create and read tar formats used by commands **install** and **publish**.